metamn/react/content/blog/on-graphql/index.md

 What glues together the client-side queries and server-side responses is the GraphQL Schema &mdash; a place where:

-- all types are defined together with
+- All types are defined together with
-- all fields for all types, and
+- All fields for all types, and
-- all single purpose functions (resolvers) associated with each and every field
+- All single purpose functions (resolvers) associated with each and every field

-This is the truth layer &mdash; the *single source of truth* or *Smart Data Objects* as the GraphQL creators [like](https://www.youtube.com/watch?v=gb1R-fWP1Yw) to call it.

-### The business logic &mdash; a question mark

-- it seems 'serverless` cannot be avoided: https://graphql.org/learn/thinking-in-graphs/#business-logic-layer
-- business logic needs a special layer, a single source of thruth
-- also GraphQL creator says `resolvers should map to the business logic`

-### In practice
+In practice:

 ```js
 /* A GraphQL Schema */